 The development proposal is not in compliance with the current policies of the OCP.
 However, through the Employment Land Use Re-Designation process and consultation strategy for the Yennadon Lands, which recently received approval from Council to proceed, justification has been provided to support an OCP amendment to allow for a commercial development at this location, as it is consistent with the intended future employment lands uses.
 It is, therefore, recommended that Council grant first reading, subject to additional information being provided and assessed prior to second reading.

 "Original signed by Michelle Baski"

-Michelle Baski, AScT, MA
+Prepared by: Michelle Baski, AScT, MA Planner

-Planner

-Reviewed by: Charles R. Goddard, BA, MA

-GM Planning and Development
+Approved by: Christine Carter, M.PL, MCIP, RPP GM Planning and Development

 Appendix C - Zone Amending Bylaw No. 7558-2019

 Appendix D - Proposed Site Plan